 Some good examples of this are: Ossington/Little Portugal, Little Italy, Queen Street W, College Street in general, Yorkville, Cabbagetown, Yonge Street, and the list goes on and on and on…

-As such, being able to narrow down the “best” restaurant list down to a top five (which is my typical number) was a tremendous feat and I couldn’t do it myself.
+As such, being able to narrow down the “best” restaurant list to a top-five was a tremendous feat and I couldn’t do it myself.
 My foodie friends and I discussed each restaurant, the food, the experience, the service, and the overall package.
 We spent hours doing this and just when we thought we had the list worked out, we’d eat somewhere else and be blown away.

 In a nutshell, the “Favourite Five” this time around is an amalgamation of the opinions of multiple people who basically ate their way around Toronto.